-The first stand-up pouch was made in 1963.
+The first stand-up pouch was manufactured via stand up pouch manufacturing in 1963.
 Originally two flat sheets were sealed together, but that basic design has gone through a series of improvements as companies pursue durability and aesthetics that make the packaging attractive to consumers.

-Stand-up packaging bags are built from plastic composed of a resin made up of granular polyethylene.
+Continue to read to learn more about the pouch manufacturing process.
+Stand up packaging bags are built from plastic composed of a resin of granular polyethylene.
 This composition makes it easy to melt and flatten into different shapes.

 This material is then used to create a long polyethylene tube.
 This tube can be over a mile long, but the cloth used to make it has a width of less than a tenth of a millimeter.
 This tube is allowed to cool before being flattened by a series of rollers into a long strip of plastic.
 The strip is wound on a cylinder to form a sheet.